We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Specialized is one of the most well-respected names in cycling gear, and their toddler helmet is no exception.

-The Specialized Mio comes equipped with the MIPS safety system, a magnetic buckle (which is just plain easier to use), a simple dial-adjust system, and is made of quality materials that will withstand a lot of use.
+The Specialized Mio comes equipped with the MIPS safety system, a magnetic buckle (which is just plain easier to use), a simple dial-adjust fit, and is made of quality materials that will withstand a lot of use.
+The cool adult-like design and easy-to-use magnetic buckle make this helmet a favorite with both parents and kids.

 Parents love how user-friendly this helmet is, although a few said it was too shallow for their toddler with a large head.